iamtanmay07/small-projects/README.md

   <li> <h3> Drum Kit 🥁</h3> </li>
            The Drum Kit project is an frontend endeavor crafted using a combination of JavaScript, HTML, and CSS.
 This interactive web application allows users to simulate playing a virtual drum kit right in their browser.
 With JavaScript handling interactivity using Event Listner, HTML providing the structure, and CSS bringing visual flair, the Drum Kit project offers an immersive drumming experience.

+  <li> <h3> Timer App ⏳</h3> </li>
+           React Timer is a sleek web application built entirely with React.
+            This app serves as a timer by displaying the current time on the screen.
+            It utilizes React's useState hook to display the current time on the screen.
 </ul>